Scream VI: Casting

-In May 2022, it was announced that Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, and Jenna Ortega would also return for the sixth film.
+In May 2022, it was announced that Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, and Jenna Ortega would all return for the sixth film.
 The following day, it was announced that Hayden Panettiere would reprise her role of Kirby Reed from the fourth film.
 When asked about her involvement in the film, Cox claimed that her contract was not yet completed.
 Also in June, it was announced that Dermot Mulroney had joined the cast, playing a police officer, and Cox officially confirmed her involvement with the film.
 On June 16, Jack Champion, Liana Liberato, Devyn Nekoda and Josh Segarra joined the cast, followed by Henry Czerny on June 23.
 Samara Weaving and Tony Revolori were both announced as cast members on July 14.

-Campbell's involvement
+Neve Campbell's involvement

-On June 6, 2022, it was announced Campbell would not be returning as Sidney Prescott for the sixth film.
+On June 6, 2022, it was announced Neve Campbell would not be returning as Sidney Prescott for the sixth film.
 The actress made a statement about how her contract and salary negotiations had stalled with Paramount Pictures:

 Campbell expanded on her statement a few weeks later, saying she could not bear "walking on set and feeling undervalued" and that the offer would have been different had she been a man.

 IndieWire noted Campbell had spent 26 years acting in the franchise and announced it was "the end of an era".
 David Arquette stated, "I'd love for her to be a part of it.
 A Scream movie without Sidney is kind of unfortunate, but I understand her decision.
 It's all a business in a way, they have to balance all these elements to fit a budget and produce a film."
 Jasmin Savoy Brown and Melissa Barrera – as well as former Scream co-stars Emma Roberts, Sarah Michelle Gellar, Matthew Lillard, and Jamie Kennedy – also expressed their support for Campbell's decision and praised her contributions to the series.
 In March 2023, Courteney Cox told Variety that she missed working with Campbell on the movie but was going to "support whatever she feels is right".

-Even though she will not be in the film, the script still contains references to the Sidney character and is "protective" of her.
+Even though she would not be in the film, it was said the script still contained references to and was "protective" of the Sidney character.

-In December 2022, Radio Silence commented on Campbell's absence, saying her absence affected the script "greatly."
+In December 2022, Radio Silence Productions commented on Campbell's absence, saying her absence affected the script "greatly."
 However, in March 2023, the pair said the script had changed "very little" since Campbell had exited "early enough in the process".
 In both instances, they said they decided to use the change as an opportunity to focus more on other characters, particularly the four young survivors from the previous film.
 They also mentioned how much they love both Campbell and the Sidney character and that she could return in future installments.